tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Visual-inspection.rst

 to select pixels that make up your aperture.
 You can do this via shift-clicking on multiple pixels until you have created your pixel mask.
-Once satisfied you can then save your aperture and subsequent lightcurve as fits file by clicking the green ``save lightcurve`` button.
+Once satisfied you can then save your aperture and subsequent light curve as fits file by clicking the green ``save lightcurve`` button.

-A limitation to *Lightkurve* is that each TPF is inspected one at a time, this can be difficult when you want to create multiple custom apertures and obtain a lightcurve over many sectors for a given object.
+A limitation to *Lightkurve* is that each TPF is inspected one at a time, this can be difficult when you want to create multiple custom apertures and obtain a light curve over many sectors for a given object.
 A work around to this is described below.

 An alternative aperture selection tool